uliw/esbmtk/README.md

     concentrations from TA and DIC.
-The seawater class has been renamed `SeawaterConstants` and provides access to a limited set of seawater species concentrations and their K and Pk constants at given set of temperature, salinity and pressure conditions.
+The seawater class has been renamed `SeawaterConstants` and provides access to a limited set of seawater species concentrations and their K and Pk constants at given set of temperature, salinity, and pressure conditions.
 This version also includes some refactoring in the `Connnection` and `ConnectionGroup` classes.
 It is likely that this broke some connection types.